intel/openvino-ai-plugins-gimp/Docs/user_guide_for_windows_users.md

 ### Install GIMP AI plugins

- - Open command prompt and download it from Github by git with below instruction.
+ - Open command prompt and download the latest release from Github by git with below instruction.

     ```sh
     cd C:\Users\Public\